At LI MLK ceremony, ‘still dreaming’ of equality

 ‘Still dreaming’ of equality at Martin Luther King Jr. ceremony

+Hundreds attend Robert M. Finley Middle School in Glen Cove to remember the Rev. Martin Luther King Jr.

-During a ceremony in Glen Cove honoring Dr. Martin Luther King Jr., Michael Burnett knelt while audience members stood and sang the national anthem.
+During a ceremony in Glen Cove honoring the Rev. Martin Luther King Jr., Michael Burnett knelt while audience members stood and sang the national anthem.

 “Until that flag represents everyone, regardless of creed, race, religion, then I’ll stand for it,” Burnett said afterward.
 “Right now, that flag does not represent me as a black man.”